Gold Price per gram

 Ideally you want to see no reaction with the acid test at all—real gold should not react when it comes in contact with nitric acid.

-As experts in precious metal refining All Waste Matters can take care of the whole process, offering a completely free no obligation sampling and assaying service and advising you on your manufacturing procedures which could be producing valuable scrap precious metal.
+As expert bullion dealers All Waste Matters can take care of the whole process, offering a completely free no obligation sampling and assaying service.
+We can also advise you on your manufacturing procedures which could be producing valuable scrap precious metal.

-To get your Gold investment right it’s important to stay up to date with the latest in Gold rate in the UK and set a price alert.
-So speak to us today to discuss your requirements.
+If you’re selling scrap gold, it’s important to stay up to date with the latest in scrap gold price uk and set a price alert.
+So speak to us today to discuss your investment decisions and get the best gold price today.